Majin Buu: In Dragon Ball Super

-Shortly after the events of the Tournament of Power and Dragon Ball Super: Broly, Buu is kidnapped by the Galactic Patrol and taken to their headquarters.
-Goku and Vegeta are taken as well and find out their kidnapper is Merus, the Galactic Patrol's #1 elite patrolman.
-Merus explains that an evil criminal named Moro has escaped from galactic prison, and to recapture this criminal, they need the Grand Supreme Kai, who remains inside of Buu after his absorption.
-The Galactic Patrol reveals that the Grand Supreme Kai locked away the ancient warlock, Moro, before Buu had absorbed him.
-While waiting for Buu to wake, Goku and Vegeta travel to New Namek to battle Moro, who is searching for the Dragon Balls, but are unsuccessful and have their power taken from them.
-Buu eventually awakens and is taken to New Namek to confront Moro.
-During the fight, the Grand Supreme Kai takes control of Buu's body, and it's revealed that Buu once had god ki, but it was destroyed when the pure Majin Buu was killed by Goku.
-No longer having god ki, the Grand Supreme Kai is unable to lock away Moro and fails to stop him.
-After Moro wishes for all the Galactic Patrol's prisoners to escape and come to Namek, Buu, Goku, Merus, and Jaco are forced to retreat back to the Galactic Patrol HQ.
-Throughout the whole story arc, Grand Supreme Kai remained dominant over Buu's body.
-At the climax of the fight, he was seen collecting god ki from the oblivious Uub.
-He sent it to Vegeta, who then later transferred it to Goku.
-Absorbing that divine energy, Goku reactivated complete Ultra Instinct and killed Moro for good.
-The Grand Supreme Kai then reverts to the pudgy Majin Buu once more, hungry and oblivious to all that transpired.
+Shortly after the events of the Tournament of Power and Dragon Ball Super: Broly, Buu is kidnapped by the Galactic Patrol and taken to their headquarters alongside Goku and Vegeta.
+Merus, the Galactic Patrol's #1 elite patrolman, explains that an evil criminal named Moro has escaped from galactic prison an the Galactic Patrol need the Grand Supreme Kai, revealing that he and the Southern Supreme Kai sealed Moro before they got absorbed by Buu.
+As Goku and Vegeta went away to confront Moro, Buu is taken to New Namek where the Grand Supreme Kai's mind subverts Buu and uses the Majin's body as his own.
+The Grand Supreme Kai reveals he cannot seal Moro away since he lost his god ki, which Kid Buu possessed when he fully separated from Buu.
+For the remainder of the arc, the Grand Supreme Kai remained dominant over Buu's body.
+At the climax of the fight, he collected god ki from an oblivious Uub and sent it to Vegeta, who then later transferred it to Goku so Moro can be killed for good.
+The Grand Supreme Kai returns to his deep sleep soon after, with Buu oblivious to all that transpired.